capy-language/capy/README.md

 ```

 One of the most sacred and holy promises Capy tries to keep is:
-*"any code that can run at runtime, shall also be runnable at compile-time"*.
+*"any code which can run at runtime, shall also be runnable at compile-time"*.

 There are no special `const` functions to be found here.